natekim27/JIE-2332-iParametrics/README.md

     ```
     1. Go to your .env file within the app folder.
 Check the USER_NAME & PASSWORD fields there and make sure that they are correct.

+4. Why are all the images on the Visualize Data page not downloading?
+    1. Wait for all the images to load (at least 10 seconds).
+    2. Try to download the images again.
+It should download all the images now.

+5. If you face a 500 Internal Server Error message while trying to log in,
+    1. Check the details for the error message.
+    2. Follow troubleshooting tip 2 or 3 to solve the issue.

 # Release Notes

 ## Version 0.5.0